codevivi/launch-countdown-timer/README.md

 **Extra features:**

-- Set custom countdown date and title.
+- Set custom countdown date and title (Will save to localStorage).

 ## Process